oconnor663/jacko.io/posts/async_futures.md

     `Some` are the variants that carry values, and `Pending` and `None` are the variants that don't.
 But note that their "order of appearance" is mirrored.
-    An iterator returns `Some` any number of times until it eventually returns `None`, while a future returns `Pending` and number of times until it eventually returns `Ready`.
+    An iterator returns `Some` any number of times until it eventually returns `None`, while a future returns `Pending` any number of times until it eventually returns `Ready`.

 [`Iterator::next`]: https://doc.rust-lang.org/std/iter/trait.Iterator.html#tymethod.next